2022 FIFA World Cup: Host selection criticism

 A number of groups and media outlets expressed concern over the suitability of Qatar to host the event.
-Issues regarding from human rights, worker conditions ,the rights of LGBT fans, and the illegality of homosexuality in Qatar.
+Issues regarding from human rights, worker conditions, the rights of LGBT fans, and the illegality of homosexuality in Qatar.
 In December 2020, Qatar said rainbow flags would be allowed at the 2022 FIFA World Cup.
-Qatari officials initially stated that they would not prohibit the display of pride flags at tournament venues, in accordance with FIFA's inclusivity policies, although the country still advised LGBT attendees to comply with the country's modesty and avoid public displays of affection.
-Hassan Abdulla al-Thawadi, chief executive of the country's 2022 World Cup bid, said that Qatar would permit alcohol consumption during the event, even though drinking in public was not permitted, as the country's legal system is based on Islamic law (sharīʿa).
+Qatari officials initially stated that they would not prohibit the display of pride flags at tournament venues, although the country still advised LGBT attendees to comply with the country's modesty and avoid public displays of affection.
+Hassan Abdulla al-Thawadi, chief executive of the country's World Cup bid, said that Qatar would permit alcohol consumption during the event, even though drinking in public was not permitted.
 There were plans to allow the sale of alcohol inside stadiums and at fan villages.
 Normally, the sale of alcohol is restricted to non-Muslim guests at selected luxury hotels only.

-However, in the months preceding the tournament, Qatar walked back on both commitments: security officials warned in April 2022 that pride flags could be confiscated to protect attendees from potential conflicts with attendees who do not support LGBT rights, and the sale of alcohol to fans within the stadiums was prohibited just days before the opening match.
-This also led to concerns about what other commitments may be rolled back.
-Also in the days preceding the opening of the competition, controversy arose around the change of rules surrounding the paid-for fans.
+However, in the months preceding the tournament, the display of LGBT material and the sale of alcohol were banned.

 The climate conditions caused some to call hosting the tournament in Qatar infeasible, with initial plans for air-conditioned stadiums giving way to a potential date switch from summer to November and December.
-In May 2014, Sepp Blatter, who was FIFA president at the time of the selection but later banned for illegal payments, remarked that awarding the World Cup to Qatar was a "mistake" because of the extreme heat.
+In May 2014, Sepp Blatter, who was FIFA president at the time of the selection, remarked that awarding the World Cup to Qatar was a "mistake" because of the extreme heat.
 While addressing delegates from African and Asian confederations, Blatter said allegations of corruption and some of the criticism, including those from sponsors, were "very much linked to racism and discrimination".
 The attendance figures at the matches also came under scrutiny as the reported crowd attendance was more than the stadium capacities despite games having visible empty seats.

 Prior to the tournament, a reporter for Denmark's TV 2 was threatened by security during a live report from the Katara Cultural Village; the organising committee apologised, stating that they were "mistakenly interrupted".
 Tony O'Donoghue of Ireland's RTÉ also accused Qatari police of interrupting him while filming.